JHUISI/auto-tools/auto_group/README.md

 			: estimate bandwidth for keys and ciphertext/signatures.

-An example for how to execute AutoGroup on the Camenisch-Lysyanskaya signature scheme with basic options:
+An example for how to execute AutoGroup on the Camenisch-Lysyanskaya (CL) signature scheme with basic options:

-	python runAutoGroup.py -s schemes/cl04.sdl -c configCL -o TestCL
+	python runAutoGroup.py --sdl schemes/cl04.sdl --config configCL -o TestCL -v

 Note that AutoGroup was designed to handle both encryption and signature schemes.

 Configuration
 =============

-TODO : add config parameter details.
+AutoGroup provides several configuration parameters for tuning the translation to an asymmetric solution.
+The configuration is a Python file with the following variables set:

+``schemeType`` : describes the type of scheme.
+For public-key encryption types, ``"PKENC"`` and for signature types, ``"PKSIG"``.

+``short`` : describes whether to shorten the representation of the ``"ciphertext"``, ``"secret-keys"`` or ``"both"`` for encryption.
+For signature schemes, ``"signatures"`` or ``"public-keys"`` or ``"both"``